 I am a 3rd-year Computer Science PhD student at Stanford University, advised by Clark Barrett.

-My interests center on combining formal reasoning with large language models (LLMs), especially through autoformalization (translating natural language into formal representations for rigorous reasoning and verification).
-More specifically, I have been working on the faithfulness of LLMs in autoformalization, and verifying code generated by LLMs using Lean.
+My interests center on combining formal reasoning with large language models (LLMs).
+More specifically, I have been working on the faithfulness of LLMs in autoformalization (translating natural-language into machine-checkable formal statements).

 Previously, I have worked on SMT solvers, theorem provers, loop invariant generation, program synthesis, and verifying software network functions.